What Is a Digital Signature?

 The Inner Workings of Digital Signatures

 To further define digital signatures, it’s pivotal to unpack the intricate workings behind them.
-You may wonder, how do these cryptographic marvels actually work behind the scenes?
-Let’s explore this step-by-step process in detail, breaking down each component involved in creating and verifying a digital signature.
+How do these cryptographic marvels work?
+Here’s a step-by-step process, breaking down each component involved in creating and verifying a digital signature:

 Generate a Unique Cryptographic Hash